Climate Modelling from CPDN, University of Oxford

 The models can range in complexity from very simple to very complex depending on what you are investigating.

-CPDN (climateprediction.net) uses state-of-the-art climate models to investigate its different projects.
+CPDN (short for climateprediction.net) uses state-of-the-art climate models to investigate its different projects.

 We use two main types of models: Global Climate Models (GCMs) and Regional Climate Models (RCMs).
 All of our Weather@Home experiments use Regional Climate Models.